siwaht/thriftysouq/replit.md

 - **Background Optimization**: Scroll-based background attachment on mobile for better performance
 - **Scrollbar Hiding**: Clean scrollbar hiding utilities for better mobile aesthetics

+### Enhanced Quick Commerce Features (January 20, 2025)
+- **Express Checkout System**: One-click checkout modal with minimal form fields for instant purchasing
+- **Smart Filters**: Advanced filtering with price range, brand selection, discount thresholds, and quick filters
+- **Quick Actions**: Wishlist, share, and instant add-to-cart actions on product cards
+- **Minimalist UI**: Clean, focused interface prioritizing speed and ease of use
+- **Mobile-First Design**: Optimized touch interactions and responsive layouts for mobile shopping

-The application is designed for rapid deployment and scaling, with a focus on minimal setup requirements and fast time-to-market for luxury e-commerce operations.
+The application is designed for rapid deployment and scaling, with a focus on minimal setup requirements, quick commerce functionality, and fast time-to-market for luxury e-commerce operations.